mubtunj1/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

-solution to 0x0E.
-SQL - More queries
+## Solutions to SQL - More queries tasks